 Skip to content

-GRESB, Explained
+What is GRESB, Explained

 If you’ve been following the world of sustainability and ESG reporting, you’ve probably come across the mysterious acronym “GRESB.”
 Unless you’re immersed in the world of commercial real estate, chances are you read it as just another piece of forgettable jargon.
 But don’t dismiss it so quickly!